lstamaria/lstamaria.github.io/_pages/cv.md

 ## Co-Curricular Activities

-### As Learning Facilitator
+### On Coordination and Teach/Train
-- Asian Institute of Management, 2019
+- Facilitator, Asian Institute of Management, 2019
 	- Assisted reinforcement learning on Programming  and Mathematics to MSDS 2020 students

-### As Resource Speaker
+### On Public Speaking
 - FEU Institute of Technology, 2019
 - Adamson University, 2019
+- National Accounting Summit, 2019
 	- Explained to a mixed audience the impact of data science to business and society

-### As National President
+### On Industry Partnership and Leadership
-- Institute of Computer Engineers of the Philippines, 2012-2014
+- President, Institute of Computer Engineers of the Philippines, 2012-2014
-	- Organized the 1st National Assembly and the 1st National Conference
+	- Established collaborative projects and events with industry partners
+	- Drafted constitution and bylaws

 ## Other Information
-- Term 1 Dean's Lister, Asian Institute of Management, April 2018
+- Proficient in Python (10/10), HTML & CSS (9/10), Javascript (8/10), and SQL (7/10)
+- Cisco Certified Academy Instructor, 2004-2005
-- Licensure Exam for Teachers (LET) Passer, April 2007
+- Licensure Exam for Teachers (LET) Passer, 2007
-- College Cum Laude, High School Valedictorian
+- High School Valedictorian
-- Interests: working directly with others, big-picture approach, data applications, geospatial analysis, network science
+- Interests: working directly with others, big-picture approach